sombriks/node-backend-validation/03-address-book-joi/README.md

 - Check same section from [previous project][proj02].
 Both share the same stack with little differences.
 - [Joi][joi] is indeed a joy to use.
 Define a schema for your payload, call validate inside a middleware and the job is done.
+You even get a fancy validation message, out of the box.
+- The use of middlewares (`ifValidAddress` and `ifValidId` for instance) cleans up our requests and thanks to the [api builder][koa-api-builder] we mount them in our request pipeline with little friction.
+Depending of the project size, validation deserves a dedicated folder instead of dwell along other configurations.
+Joi schemas and middlewares in a validation or model folder, if you are that old.
+That leads to a talk about architecture design and good practices but it's topic for another moment.

 [node]: https://nodejs.org
 [koa]: https://koajs.com